mrighetti-scpr/AssetHost/README.md

 ## Rich Media Support

-Rich media assets are delivered as specially-tagged img tags, and are replaced on the client-side via an AssetHost.Client plugin.
+Rich media assets are delivered as specially-tagged img tags, and are replaced on the client-side via an `client.js`.

 ### Brightcove Video